How to Wire Money

 A wire transfer is an electronic transfer of funds by banks or nonbank money transfer providers like Western Union and MoneyGram.

-These days, a certain amount of money from your bank account can be sent electronically to a recipient’s bank account, anywhere, or vice versa.
+These days, wire transfers allow a certain amount of money to be sent electronically from your bank account to a recipient’s bank account, anywhere, or vice versa.

 How Wire Transfers Work